 Brian is a tireless volunteer.
-He is immediate past president of The Arc of Illinois and has been a board member of Clearbrook, an agency that serves over 7,500 individuals with disabilities, since 1990.
+He is immediate past president of The Arc of Illinois and has been a board member of Clearbrook, an agency that serves over 8,000 individuals with intellectual and/or developmental disabilities , since 1989 .
 He speaks proudly of his work with community-based residences and of kids who grow up knowing that people with disabilities make great neighbors.

 He is a commissioner with the Illinois Guardianship & Advocacy Commission and has served as chairman of the State of Illinois Advisory Council on Developmental Disabilities and the Illinois legislature’s Autism Taskforce.
 Brian has been elected a Fellow of the American College of Trust and Estate Counsel (ACTEC).
 He received a J.D. from Chicago-Kent College of Law, Illinois Institute of Technology, and a B.S. in accounting from the University of Illinois at Urbana-Champaign.